What is shingles and do I need a vaccine?

 The varicella zoster virus may reactivate later in life for a number of reasons—if you develop a weak immune system from a condition like HIV or leukemia, for example, or if you are under a great deal of stress.
 Older age and certain medical conditions and drugs can also increase the risk.

-With shingles, the same fluid-filled blisters show up again, but they usually appear in a band-like formation and stay confined to one area of your body.
+With shingles, the same fluid-filled blisters show up again, but they usually appear in a band-like formation and stay confined to one side and one area of your body.
 When the blisters open, the virus may spread and cause chickenpox (and possibly shingles, years later) in other people who are not immune to it.

 Pain is the number-one shingles symptom, but it may also cause fevers, body aches, headaches, and chills.
 Even after your symptoms resolve, it’s common for nerve pain, called postherpetic neuralgia, to linger in the area where the rash had been.